Lois Gibbs: Activism

 After years of struggle, 833 families were eventually evacuated, and the cleanup of Love Canal began.
 National press coverage made Lois Gibbs a household name.
 In addition, President Jimmy Carter mentioned Gibbs as the key grassroots leader in the Love Canal movement during 1980.
 Her efforts also led to the creation of the U.S. Environmental Protection Agency's Comprehensive Environmental Response, Compensation and Liability Act, or Superfund, which is used to locate and clean up toxic waste sites throughout the United States.

+Gibbs' first husband was Harry Gibbs, a chemical operator and chemical worker.
+Gibbs described him as "incredibly supportive" of her activism at Love Canal.
+However, once the families were evacuated from Love Canal, he wanted her to "come back home and be a full-time homemaker again."
+Gibbs explained, "I just couldn't do that."
+In 1981, as a single mother of two children, she left Niagara Falls with $10,000 and relocated to the Washington, D.C. area.
+She did so without her family and bought a house in Virginia.
+As a family-oriented person, that was very difficult for her.

-In 1980, Gibbs formed the Citizens' Clearinghouse for Hazardous Waste, later renamed the Center for Health, Environment and Justice (CHEJ) in 1998, where she currently serves as executive director.
+In 1980, Gibbs had formed the Citizens' Clearinghouse for Hazardous Waste (CCHW).
+Once she was living in the Washington, D.C. area, she renamed it the Center for Health, Environment and Justice (CHEJ).
+It was a national organization to help families who lived in environmentally degraded sites like Love Canal.
+It has assisted over 10,000 grassroots groups across the country with organizing, technical and general information.
+Gibbs currently serves as executive director.
 CHEJ is a grassroots environmental crisis center that provides information, resources, technical assistance and training to community groups around the nation.
 CHEJ seeks to form strong local organizations in order to protect neighborhoods from exposure to hazardous wastes.

+Later life

+After leaving Niagara Falls in 1981, Gibbs has lived in Virginia.
+She remarried and had two more children.

 Gibbs has authored several books about the Love Canal story and the effects of toxic waste.
 The earlier and most quoted is Love Canal.
 My story, written with Murray Levine and published in 1982.

 Her story was dramatized in the 1982 made-for-TV movie Lois Gibbs: the Love Canal Story, in which she was played by Marsha Mason.

-Later life

-Lois Gibbs is still in partnership with the Center for Health, Environment and Justice (CHEJ).
-She has moved her point of activism to fracking, which she has published articles in The Huffington Post about.
-She bases the value of this article on putting families and earth first.
-She is currently working with a group in Pennsylvania in order to gain more support on keeping the ground and water clean.